noaa-rsd/cBLUE/docs/html/_sources/gui.rst.txt

 	File, Save Settings, Saves specified directories to a Json file .., Exit, Closes cBLUE
 	Sensor Model, Riegl VQ-880-G, "Currently, this is only a dummy menu option.
 The senor model configuration for the Reigl VQ-880-G is hard-coded into cBLUE.
-Development plans include refactoring the code to read sensor model information from a separate file and extending support to other lidar systems, including Leica Chiroptera 4X."
+Development plans include refactoring the code to read sensor model information from a separate file and extending support to other lidar systems."
 	Help, Documentation, Opens the cBLUE documentation in a web browser .., About, Displays the cBLUE splash screen